The complete guide to multichannel order management

 In contrast, with a multichannel strategy, each channel operates independently.

-Here’s how multichannel works: A customer visits a physical store to try a pair of shoes they saw on the retailer’s Instagram shop.
+Here’s how multichannel works: a customer visits a physical store to try a pair of shoes they saw on the retailer’s Instagram shop.
 The shoes are out of stock in their size, but the store can’t search for the shoes in another location.
 The customer finally purchases them via the seller’s website but isn’t able to use the discount code because it only works in-store.

 Limited visibility of inventory across platforms